timescale/docs/tutorials/energy-data/query-energy.md

 # Query the data

 When you have your dataset loaded, you can start constructing some queries to discover what your data tells you.
+This tutorial uses [Timescale hyperfunctions][about-hyperfunctions] to construct queries that are not possible in standard PostgreSQL.

 In this section, you learn how to construct queries, to answer these questions:

 *   [Energy consumption by hour of day](#what-is-the-energy-consumption-by-the-hour-of-the-day)
 *   [Energy consumption by weekday](#what-is-the-energy-consumption-by-the-day-of-the-week).